pfbrowning/ng-radio/README.md

 ## Backlog
 - Chores
-  - Move init logic to AppInitializerService
-    - Config fetch logic
-    - Logger init logic
-    - Auth init logic
+  - Research BFF, token handler pattern, etc, to decide what to do about cross-site cookie blocking
+  - Replace silent refresh with (hardened) refresh tokens
   - Write a strict CSP
-  - Replace silent refresh with (hardened) refresh tokens
   - Add `npm audit` to build pipeline
   - Configure Storybook _or_ Angular Playground
   - Find or write a better alternative to the mat spinner button package